ibexa/documentation-developer/docs/releases/ez_platform_v2.4.md

 ### Subtree search filter

-### Updating the outdated verbiage
+### Policy labels update

-The outdated Policy verbiage is now updated:
+The outdated Policy labels are now updated:

 |Old|New|
 |---|---|